 VoteCast: Washington voters say nation headed wrong way

-A majority of voters casting midterm election ballots in Washington said the country is headed in the wrong direction, according to a wide-ranging survey of the American electorate.
+SEATTLE (AP) — A majority of voters casting midterm election ballots in Washington state said the country is headed in the wrong direction, according to a wide-ranging survey of the American electorate.

-As voters cast ballots for U.S. Senate and members of Congress in Tuesday’s elections, AP VoteCast found that 34 percent of Washington voters said the country is on the right track, compared with 65 percent who said the country is headed in the wrong direction.
+As voters cast ballots for U.S. Senate and members of Congress in Tuesday’s elections, AP VoteCast found that one-third of Washington voters said the country is on the right track, compared with two-thirds who said the country is headed in the wrong direction.

 TOP ISSUE: HEALTH CARE

-Health care was at the forefront of voters’ minds: 26 percent named it as the most important issue facing the nation in this year’s midterm elections.
-Others considered immigration (19 percent), the economy (17 percent), the environment (12 percent) and foreign policy (7 percent) to be the top issue.
+Health care was at the forefront of voters’ minds: More than one-quarter named it as the most important issue facing the nation in this year’s midterm elections.
+About one-fifth said immigration was paramount, while the economy, the environment and gun policy were the top issues for others.

 STATE OF THE ECONOMY

-Voters have a positive view of the nation’s current economic outlook _ 62 percent said the nation’s economy is good, compared with 37 percent who said it’s not good.
+Washington voters have a positive view of the nation’s economic outlook — about 6 in 10 said the nation’s economy is good, compared with 4 in 10 who disagreed.

-For 37 percent of Washington voters, President Donald Trump was not a factor they considered while casting their vote.
-By comparison, 63 percent said Trump was a reason for their vote.
+For about one-third of Washington voters, President Donald Trump was not a factor they considered while casting their vote.
+By comparison, two-thirds said he was.

 CONTROL OF CONGRESS

-Tuesday’s elections will determine control of Congress in the final two years of Trump’s first term in office, and 67 percent of Washington voters said which party will hold control was very important as they considered their vote.
-Another 22 percent said it was somewhat important.
+Tuesday’s elections will determine control of Congress in the final two years of Trump’s first term in office, and two-thirds of Washington voters said which party will hold control was very important as they considered their vote.
+Another 1 in 5 said it was somewhat important.

 For AP’s complete coverage of the U.S. midterm elections: http://apne.ws/APPolitics